 Hitting poor countries

 Many sectoral studies show that protection for import-competing sectors or export booms for exportable sectors are associated with increases in employment.
-Translating this into broad-based trade liberalizations that boost both imports and exports would suggest reallocations of labor from the former to the latter sectors.
+Translating this into broad-based trade liberalizations that boost both imports and exports would suggest reallocations of labor from the importable to the exportable sectors.
 Mauritius, during its period of industrialization, 1971–1991, offers some support for this view.
 Exportable sectors gained employment (and wages), but importable sectors did also, despite the reduction in trade barriers appearing to open them to greater competition.
 The latter fact can be attributed to the general equilibrium effects of liberalization (and other policies fostering industrialization), which caused the economy to expand strongly.
 Similar results are found elsewhere for several countries—such as Vietnam.

-Recent theory and empirical work by international trade scholars have started to explore intrasectoral responses to trade reforms, which seems to be a perfectly natural outcome once it is recognized that firms differ—firm-heterogeneity, in the language of trade scholars.
+Recent theory and empirical work by international trade scholars has started to explore intrasectoral responses to trade reforms, which seems to be a perfectly natural outcome once it is recognized that firms differ—firm heterogeneity, in the language of trade scholars.
 Reallocations of labor occur from weaker to stronger firms, often accompanied by the latter's increased investment, higher productivity growth, and more diligent search for better labor.
 This allows strong growth in sectoral output without significant increases in sectoral employment.
 The analysis has also suggested that these interfirm but intrasectoral reallocations are frequently associated with an increased demand for skilled labor relative to unskilled labor.
-A seminal study of Mexican firms shows that the export boom that followed the peso devaluation of 1994 induced stronger firms to improve the quality of their products and their workforces, and to pay higher wages .
-In this study, as in many others, this effect was used to explain the widening skill premium rather than employment levels, but the basic insight clearly translates into the employment space.

-Extending the model shows that the gains by better firms and their subsequent investment generate higher demand for skilled workers and increase the skill premium.
+Another study assesses the impact of the creation of a customs union, MERCOSUR, on Argentinean firms .
+In a model where firms choose between two production technologies that differ in their skill intensity there are three types of firm in equilibrium: the skill-intensive exporters, the unskilled exporters, and the unskilled domestically oriented firms.
+A tariff reduction in an export market induces more firms to enter and upgrade to the skill-intensive technology, increasing the market share of more productive firms.
+The gains by these firms and their subsequent investment generate higher demand for skilled workers and increase the skill premium.
 This forces the least-productive firms to downgrade the skills they seek.
-Testing the latter model on Argentinean firm data exploiting the differential reduction in Brazil's tariffs across sectors shows that small firms downgrade skills, while larger firms upgrade them in response to Brazil's tariff reduction.
-The net effect on the share of skilled labor is positive and implies that one-third of the increase in the employment share of skilled labor in Argentina between 1992 and 1996 is explained by the reduction in Brazil's tariffs.
+Testing this model on Argentinean firm data and exploiting the differential reduction in Brazil's tariffs across sectors shows that small firms downgraded skills, while larger firms upgraded them in response to Brazil's tariff reduction.
+The net effect on the share of skilled labor is positive and implies that one-third of the increase in the employment share of skilled labor in Argentina between 1992 and 1996 was explained by the reduction in Brazil's tariffs.

 One issue that has attracted policy comment is whether trade liberalization leads to greater emphasis on informal rather than formal labor markets.
 The question is fraught with difficulties because one needs to have a clear idea about exactly what informality amounts to, which varies by country and study.

 Limitations and gaps

 Defining overall trade policy stances and aggregate employment presents challenges.
 For example, should skilled jobs be viewed differently from unskilled ones?

 Summary and policy advice

 The effects of major trade policy changes on aggregate employment are mixed, although there is evidence that, in the long term, trade liberalizations boost employment (at least in developing countries) and that more open economies have higher levels of employment, other things being equal.
 Indeed, one can identify cases where trade liberalizations have been followed by very rapid growth in employment.
-The problem, of course, is that in these cases much more than just trade policy was altered, so attribution is inevitably rather cloudy.
+The problem, of course, is that in these cases much more than just trade policy was altered, so attribution is inevitably cloudy.

 Protecting import-competing sectors can increase the number of jobs they offer—or at least reduce the rate of decline.
 But such protection, through its effects on the rest of the economy, is likely to reduce the jobs available in export-oriented sectors.